-Our new report provides an insightful analysis of the Greek tax system.
+Our report provides an insightful analysis of the Greek tax system.
 In Greece, tax collection performance lags behind the European average, while complexity and ineffectiveness are posing obstacles to fiscal consolidation.

 The Greek tax system is characterised by high tax rates which do not result in the anticipated revenue.
 At the same time, while total annual tax revenues remain fairly stable the tax parameters are constantly changing, leading to a number of peculiarities, as for example: